 Etched into the stone at the Idaho Anne Frank Human Rights Memorial, Haim Ginott is quoted from his book Teacher and Child: A Book for Parents and Teachers, “Dear Teacher: I am a survivor of a concentration camp.
 My eyes saw what no person should witness: Gas chambers built by learned engineers.
 Children poisoned by educated physicians.
 Infants killed by trained nurses.
 Women and babies shot and killed by high school and college graduates.
 So, I am suspicious of education.
 My request is: Help your students become human.
 Your efforts must never produce learned monsters, skilled psychopaths, or educated Eichmanns.
 Reading, writing and arithmetic are only important if they serve to make our children more humane.”

 Whether in the physical bricks and mortar of the Idaho Anne Frank Human Rights Memorial or the programming of the Wassmuth Center for Human Rights, fostering value and respect for human dignity and diversity through education and community outreach is what we do.
 The mark that the Wassmuth Center for Human Rights is making throughout the state is motivated by the conviction that every member of the human family is worthy of fundamental human rights.
 “Respect for human dignity and diversity” is more than a value proposition.
 It is the mark we make that presents our community and state as a welcoming place to live; it is the mark of how and where to conduct business; it is the mark we secure for the next generation.

 That is the legacy handed to us by Anne Frank and Bill Wassmuth.

 Your support is critical.
-Most states neither fund nor require the study of human rights for graduation.
-Help ensure every child in every state can have the human rights education they so desperately need and deserve.
+Idaho neither funds nor requires the study of human rights for graduation.
+Help ensure every child in the state can have the human rights education he/she so desperately needs and deserves.

 Please give today!